Tributes flow for New Zealand police officer Matt Ratana killed in London

 "My thoughts are with Matt's family over there and here in New Zealand."

-Recently, Ratana has been a coach at East Grinstead Rugby Club where friends have described him as "inspirational" and "larger than life".
+Recently, Ratana had been a coach at East Grinstead Rugby Club where friends have described him as "inspirational" and "larger than life".

 "He helped out at the club a lot.
 We lost funding and he came in and helped us," Ratana's friend, Paul, told Sky News.